madewokherd/ALttPDoorRandomizer/README.md

 OW tiles are randomly chosen to become a part of the opposite world.
 When on the Overworld, there will be an L or D in the upper left corner, indicating which world you are currently in.
 Mirroring still works the same, you must be in the DW to mirror to the LW.

 Note: Tiles are put into groups that must be shuffled together when certain settings are enabled.
 For instance, if ER is disabled, then any tiles that have a connector cave that leads to another tile, those tiles must swap together; (an exception to this is the Old Man Rescue cave which has been modified similar to how Inverted modifies it, Old Man Rescue is ALWAYS accessible from the Light World)

+## Whirlpool Shuffle (--ow_whirlpool)

+When enabled, the whirlpool connections are shuffled.
+If Crossed OW is enabled, the whirlpools can also be cross-world as well.
+For Limited Crossed OW, this doesn't count towards the limited number of crossed edge transitions.

 ## Flute Shuffle (--ow_fluteshuffle)